EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-editing.md

     * Start the application and try to **edit a record**.
 The record should submit and update successfully.

 3. Start the application and try to **add** a record.
 This will cause an exception to occur.
 When using complex models sometimes the grid will need help initializing an empty record.
-In this instance, the new record is causing an execption because the CatalogBrand and CatalogType are intitializing as null.
-The Telerik Grid features an OnAdd which fires when the Add command button for a newly added item is clicked.
+In this instance, the new record is causing an execption because the CatalogBrand and CatalogType are initializing as null.
+The Telerik Grid features an OnAdd that fires when the Add command button for a newly added item is clicked.

     * Use the "OnAdd" event to initialize a new CatalogItem when the Add button is clicked.